Supported browsers and devices

 - A Windows-based ArcGIS Server deployment of Esri Roads and Highways for Server.

 - A web server, such as Internet Information Server (IIS), to deploy the Roadway Reporter web app.

 To deploy Roadway Reporter and a supporting dataset, follow the steps below:

-- Install Roads and Highways Server and Roadway Reporter.
+- Install Roads and Highways for Server and Roadway Reporter.

-- Create a map document (.mxd) in ArcMap with the routes, internal event layers, intersections (for road log report only) and external event layers (for road log report only) using ArcGIS Roads and Highways Desktop.
+- Create a map document (.mxd) in ArcMap with the routes, internal event layers, intersections (for road log report only) and external event layers (for road log report only) using Esri Roads and Highways for Desktop.